-Since 1985, the physicians from the NYWCRF have been pioneers in clinical research to improve cure rates for women with ovarian, uterine, endometrial, cervical and other gynecological cancers.
-The NYWCRF is one of the most productive, efficient and innovative clinical research groups in the U.S. and the world.
-NYWCRF designs, conducts and publishes research on leading-edge medical advances.
+Since 1985, the physicians from the WCRF have been pioneers in clinical research to improve cure rates for women with ovarian, uterine, endometrial, cervical and other gynecological cancers.
+The WCRF is one of the most productive, efficient and innovative clinical research groups in the U.S. and the world.
+WCRF designs, conducts and publishes research on leading-edge medical advances.

 - Our approach results in publishing 12 to 15 research papers per year in prestigious journals such as Gynecologic Oncology, International Journal of Gynecologic Cancer and Obstetrics and Gynecology.
 View Publications List [pdf].

-- NYWCRF has developed collaborative research relationships with prominent pharmaceutical and biotech companies including Merck, Amgen, Eli Lilly, Genentech-Roche, Pfizer, Endocyte, Centocor Ortho Biotech, Nektar Therapeutics, Abbott Laboratories, and Sunesis Pharmaceuticals, Inc..
+- WCRF has developed collaborative research relationships with prominent pharmaceutical and biotech companies including Merck, Amgen, Eli Lilly, Genentech-Roche, Pfizer, Endocyte, Centocor Ortho Biotech, Nektar Therapeutics, Abbott Laboratories, and Sunesis Pharmaceuticals, Inc..